Graduate Faculty – Page 2 – UW Graduate School Skip to content

 • Emeritus/a and affiliate faculty may serve as Chair(s) if the above conditions are met.

 • If a committee has Co-Chairs, both serve with equal importance on a student’s supervisory committee and equally share the responsibility for the student’s progress.
-In the case of Co-Chairs, the first Co-Chair must have a Graduate Faculty appointment with doctoral endorsement.
-The second Co-Chair may be appointed without Graduate Faculty status if the individual has a qualified UW faculty appointment.
+In the case of Co-Chairs, one Co-Chair must have a Graduate Faculty appointment with doctoral endorsement.
+The other Co-Chair may be appointed without Graduate Faculty status if the individual has a qualified UW faculty appointment.
 Qualified faculty appointments in this case are those appointments eligible for continuous or five-year graduate faculty roles.
-A Co-Chair without qualified UW faculty appointment may be appointed only by petition to the Dean of the Graduate School or the Dean’s designee.
+A Co-Chair without qualified UW faculty appointment may be appointed only by petition through the Office of Academic Affairs to the Dean of the Graduate School or the Dean’s designee.

 4.2.2.4 The Role of the Graduate School Representative (GSR)